0x41424142/qualysdk/docs/index.md

-# qualyspy - A Python Package for Interacting With Qualys APIs
+# qualyspy - A Python SDK for Interacting With Qualys APIs

-This package attempts to make it much easier to interact with Qualys's various API endpoints, across as many modules as I can find time to code.
+This SDK attempts to make it much easier to interact with Qualys's various API endpoints, across as many modules as I can find time to code.

 ## Uber Class Example
 ```py